andrewjmorrell/ImageCarousel/README.md

 The viewmodel class loads the images from the repository and maintains a list of those images.
 It also maintains a list of the images that have been put on the canvas.
 These images are kept in a new data class in order to support unique ID, offset, scale, etc.  It provides methods to modify the content and placement data of those objects.
 It will be the source of truth for the carousel as well as the canvas.
-This would be important if the app could be put into landscape mode but it cannot.
-This is because the canvas size changes upon device rotation and the images would need to be translated into this new size but that is beyond the scope of this project.
+This would be important if the app could change orientation but it cannot.
+In order to support device rotation the optimal size of the canvas would need to be established at app start so that the dropped images would be in the correct location once the device is rotated.
+The complexity of this is beyond the scope of this project.

 There is a UiState class that is used to keep separation of the domain state and the UI state.
 This is also unnecessary for a project this simple but is considered good architectural practice in a more complex scenario.